Yup-io/yup_docs/docs/colors.md

 ## Conclusion

-We hope that, over time, each piece of content will be underlined with the color that accurately represents its social value according to the opinions of the online community. <i>See [Categories](/categories.md)</i>
+We hope that, over time, each piece of content will be underlined with the color that accurately represents its social value according to the opinions of the online community.
+See [Categories](/categories.md)

 <style>